tidalcycles/tidal-bootstrap/README.md

     - NOTE: The Pulsar package (plugin) for Tidalcycles is not yet part of this installation.
 Manual installation is needed.
 See the [Pulsar page] (https://tidalcycles.org/docs/getting-started/editor/Pulsar).

 ### Running
-You should be able to run the install script by opening a terminal window, pasting in the following and pressing enter:
+You can run the install script by opening a terminal window, pasting the following and pressing enter:

 ```
 curl https://raw.githubusercontent.com/tidalcycles/tidal-bootstrap/master/tidal-bootstrap.command -sSf | sh
 ```

-It will ask for your password - from the "sudo" command.
+It will ask for your password (from the "sudo" command).